For a delicious combo of sweet and salty, pineapple fried rice is a terrific weeknight meal.

 - Toasted sesame oil

-Sauté onions, bell pepper, and carrot until fragrant & softened.
+Sauté onions, red bell pepper, and carrot over medium heat until fragrant & softened.
 Add oil, and sauté garlic.

 Push the vegetables to one side, and add cold brown rice.
 Toast & combine with the vegetables.